mikeerickson/nptemplating-docs/docs/templating-modules/date-module.md

 > #### weekNumber(pivotDate? : string = '') : number
 Returns the week number based on `pivotDate`

-- `pivotDate` - _(Optional)_ Desired date to obtain week number.
+- `pivotDate?` - Desired date to obtain week number.
 If not supplied, it will use current date

-- `result` - Returns week number
+- `-> result` - Returns week number

 **Example**